TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 The widgets are separated as in the menu of vRealize Operations Manager UI, so you can easily to orientate.

-Let’s go through some of its contents in-depth.
+Let's go through some of its contents in-depth.

 ![](4.5.2-fig-14.png)

 The query that produces the above chart is the following.
-I’ve excluded “dashboard_add_tab” from the category as it dominates the chart.
+I've excluded “dashboard_add_tab” from the category as it dominates the chart.

 ![](4.5.2-fig-15.png)

-Let’s drill down into a specific task.
-Let’s say we have some views deleted and we need to know who deleted them and when.
+Let's drill down into a specific task.
+Let's say we have some views deleted and we need to know who deleted them and when.
 For that, we select the view_definition_delete and add it.
 Log Insight will automatically add the field name and operator.
 No need to manually type!

 ![](4.5.2-fig-16.png)

-Since we’re down into a single activity, we can now plot the chart over time, grouped by the user.
+Since we're down into a single activity, we can now plot the chart over time, grouped by the user.
 We can see here that the user is the system account **maintenanceadmin**.

 ![](4.5.2-fig-17.png)

-Let’s take another example from the dashboard.
+Let's take another example from the dashboard.
 This time we will take user management, where you can track things like user deletion, role creation, user password change and many others.
 The following shows some of those activities.

 ![](4.5.2-fig-18.png)

-I’ve filtered out **user_archive** event as its value dominates the chart.
+I've filtered out **user_archive** event as its value dominates the chart.
 As mentioned earlier, no need to manually type.
-Simply click on one of the log entries, choose a filter from the pop-up menu and that’s it!
+Simply click on one of the log entries, choose a filter from the pop-up menu and that's it!

 ![](4.5.2-fig-19.png)